-Cube 3D is a foundation model — same general idea as Stable Diffusion, but for 3D geometry instead of 2D images.
+Cube 3D is a foundation model — same general idea as an image generator, but for 3D geometry instead of 2D pixels.
 You give it a text prompt and a schema (Body1 for general single-mesh objects, Car5 for multi-mesh vehicles, and a few others).
 It produces a Model instance containing one or more MeshPart children with both geometry and textures.

 The geometry quality is genuinely usable.
-Textures are PBR (color + normal + roughness + metallic maps in SurfaceAppearance children) which means your models look correct under any lighting.
-Generation typically takes 15–40 seconds.
+Textures are PBR (color + normal + roughness + metallic maps in SurfaceAppearance children), which means your models read correctly under any lighting.
+Generation typically takes a few tens of seconds.

-The catch: by default everything is in-memory only.
+The catch: by default the output is in-memory only.
 The mesh data and textures vanish when you reload Studio unless you upload them as real Roblox assets.
 We'll get to that.

 Step 1: Enable the right Studio permissions

-Cube 3D needs two capabilities turned on.
-Without them, generation will either fail outright or — worse — succeed but return geometry without textures.
+Cube 3D needs the editable mesh and image capabilities turned on.
+Without them, generation will either fail outright or — worse — succeed but return geometry with its textures silently stripped.

-These three toggles are the single most common reason generated models look broken.
+These toggles are the single most common reason generated models look broken.
 Always check them first.
+If a generation still fails, fix 3D generation walks through the rest.

 Step 2: Write a prompt that actually works